Chapter 17

 Mia spun and scolded him, “I told you never to run around the horse!”

-“It’s my fault,” John interceded, coming forward, running his mitt down Ellie’s side, that she might be comforted by his presence.
-Then, kneeling down to Noah’s level, “You’re excused this time, little buddy, but remember, what your Mother said is true.
+“It’s my fault,” John interceded, coming forward, running his mitt along Ellie’s side to comfort her.
+Then, kneeling down to Noah’s level, “You’re excused this time, little buddy, but remember, what your mother said is true.
 Never run around a horse.”

 With the twins turned over to the women, John went to have a look at the deer trail.
 Upon his return, he spoke to Cody, “Do you want to take Ellie up?”

 “All right then.
-It’s not very steep so she shouldn’t lurch as long as you don’t allow her to get in a hurry.
-Otherwise she might get away from you.
+It’s not very steep, so she shouldn’t lurch as long as you don’t allow her to get in a hurry.
+Otherwise, she might get away from you.
 But that’s not going to happen because she’s already gotten used to following you, and she’s going to watch to see how you lead out.
-All you need do is make eye contact and speak calm but firm.
-Say, “Okay Ellie, we’re going to take this nice and easy.”
+All you need do is be calm but firm.
+Make eye contact and say, ‘Okay Ellie, we’re going to take this nice and easy.’
 Then lead out with your arm the way I showed you.
 Remember, she reads your body as much as your words.
-Move slow but not too slow.
-Be sure footed and deliberate.
-If she starts to get ahead of your lead, check her at once.
-Turn into her if you must.
+Move steadily and deliberately.
+If you slip, that’s okay.
+She’s seen me slip and fall a dozen times.
+If she starts to get ahead of you, say ‘Easy girl.’
+If she doesn’t respond, bark and turn into her.
 Your will must be bigger than hers!”

 John then turned to Jessie, “If you would trade me places,” redundantly offering his rifle.